Orange County Wrongful Death Lawyers

 To put it simply, a wrongful death is a death for which another person or entity (a company) is responsible.
 Like personal injury, a wrongful death can occur from many reasons.
-These included dangerous products, premises liability, vehicle accidents, dog bites, or even nursing home negligence.
+These included dangerous products, premises liability, vehicle accidents and dog bites in which the insurance company would be financially responsible, or even nursing home negligence.
 In California, you can pursue a wrongful death case concurrently with an ongoing criminal case.

 Unlike a personal injury case where the plaintiff is the injured person, the family members of the victim file the case.
 It can be the victim’s children, spouse, dependents, or other beneficiaries.